pkivolowitz/CSC3510-S-2024/README.md

 Electrical engineering is not the focus of this Computer Science program.
 Software excellence is.
 This is also fine if you're stuck in the past.

 This course presents Computer Organization from the perspective of an astute and sagacious software developer.
 More deeply, this course is about software excellence.
 By stressing assembly language, the harshest and most unforgiving of languages, you'll learn patience, diligence, perseverance and **discipline**.

-It's one thing to develop software while sipping a Venti Iced Caramel Macciato made with Blonde Espresso Upside Down 1/2 Vanilla Syrup 1/2 Dark Caramel Syrup Topped with Salted Caramel in Stratos, Elysium or Zalem.
+It's one thing to develop software while sipping a Venti Iced Caramel Macchiato made with Blonde Espresso Upside Down 1/2 Vanilla Syrup 1/2 Dark Caramel Syrup Topped with Salted Caramel in Stratos, Elysium or Zalem.

 It's another thing to code on Crematoria, LV-426 or Ceti Alpha V.